eurozulu/xpipe/README.md

 >
 >
 ---

+Three pipe types:
+* std console
+* netAddr (outbound)
+* Cross netAddr (inbound)

+Start with an input stream (stdIn)
+End with an output stream (stdOut)

+-> X X... =>

+remote request reposnse to stdout xpipe remotehost:8090

+stdin to remote socket
+xpipe - remotehost:8090

+remote socket inbound to stdout xpipe ->:8090 -

+proxy in :5555 to remotehost:8080
+xpipe ->:5555 remotehost:8080

+response server listens on 8080, posts connections top 8090 to process,
+result from 8090 posted to tmp port 1234, which pssed back result.

+xpipe ->:1234 ->:8080 :8090 :1234
+xpipe ->:1234 :8080 | workit.sh |xpipe - :1234
+wait on

 xpipe connects 'pipes' of data together much like the regular operating system pipes, which connect `stdin` and `stdout`.
 In addition to the regular stdin and stdout streams, xpipe supports more complex streams such as network sockets and command line processes.
 Using a single command line, chaining the arguments together as 'named streams', complex piped processes can be created.